ematsapola2/TechNest-Retailers-Acquisition-Financial-Model/README.md

 Gross Profit: Starting at $12.43 billion and growing to $20.01 billion over five years.

 Gross Margin: The gross margin stays mostly stable, starting at 24.0% in Year 1, dipping a little, and then returning to 24.0% by Year 5.
-This suggests the company has been consistent in managing its cost of goods sold (COGS) efficiently
+This suggests the company's ability to manage its cost of goods sold (COGS) efficiently

 3. EBITDA Analysis